cccbr/runningatower/content/docs/communication/_index.md

 *Figure 1: Church of St. Michael & All Angels, Heavitree, Devon*

 The term ***[tower authority](../glossary/#tower-authority)*** is used to mean the owner(s) and / or person(s) responsible for the bells and the tower in which they are installed.
 About 90% of rings of bells, hung for full circle change ringing, are in buildings forming part of the ***[C of E](../glossary/#c-of-e)***.
 In these cases, the legal ownership of the bells is vested in the Churchwardens.
 The ***[PCC](../glossary/#pcc)*** has a duty for the use, maintenance and insurance of the bells.
 It is recommended to have a ringing representative on the PCC.
+The representative can act as an additional liaison, advising on how ringing is carried out and involving the ringers in important decisions (especially those that may affect ringing).

 ![Exeter Cathedral, Devon](exeter_cathedral_350.jpg)